Ailtop/OxidePlugins/README.md

-# uModPlugins
+# uMod Plugins
-All uMod plugins released by Arainrr
+​	This is the repository used by [Arainrr](https://umod.org/user/Arainrr) for developing Oxide plugins, which contains the plugins published on [uMod](https://umod.org/).

+​	You are welcome to send issues and pull requests.